Charles Henri Ford: Creative career

 In 1962 Ford returned to the United States and began associating with Pop artists and underground filmmakers.
 He met Andy Warhol in 1962 at a party at his sister's and an interview recounting his association with Warhol is featured in the book The Autobiography and Sex Life of Andy Warhol.
 In 1965, Cordier & Ekstrom Gallery in New York hosted an exhibition of his work called "Poem Posters", lithographs with "acid colors, spliced-together typefaces and pop culture images" he had made on an offset lithographic press in Athens in 1964-65.
 They were "a particularly visual and outrageous form of concrete poetry" in which Ford exploited all he had learned of publishing, graphic design, and printing.

 In the late 1960s, he began directing his own films.
 The first was Poem Posters (1967), a 20-minute documentary about the installation, opening, and breakdown of the exhibition of his surrealist collages.
 It was chosen for the Fourth International Avant-Garde Festival in Belgium.
 His second film was Johnny Minotaur, which premiered in 1971.
 Its nominal subject was the Greek myth of Theseus, Ariadne, and the Minotaur's labyrinth.
 It was an exercise in surrealist juxtaposition of styles, including cinema vérité and "erotic kitsch".
 Shot in Crete and employing the structure of a film-within-a-film, it pretended to document the experiences of a film producer as he worked on a contemporary film about a classical myth, but Ford's work moved freely between the documentary subject and the supposed film in production with little respect for any distinction between the two.
 A reviewer in The New York Times said of the film, "The order of the day is male anatomy and male sexuality."
 The film played for a time at New York's Bleecker Street Cinema and been rarely screened since then.
 The Film-Makers' Cooperative has screened what it describes as the only surviving print of the film in festival settings, though some venues have refused to show it because of its explicit sexual content given the youthful appearance of some of the actors.

-In the 1970s Ford moved to Nepal and bought a house in Katmandu.
+In the 1970s Ford moved to Nepal and bought a house in Kathmandu.
 In 1973 he hired a local teenager, Indra Tamang, to run errands and cook, then taught him photography and made him his assistant.
 Tamang remained at his side for the rest of Ford's life, "a sort of surrogate son", artistic collaborator, and personal caretaker.
 Together they toured from Turkey to India, relocated to Paris and Crete, and then to New York City.
 Ford compiled a number of art projects using his collage materials and Tamang's photography.
+Their three decades together are chronicled in Tamang's book My Curious Years with Charles Henri Ford: The Autobiography of Indra B. Tamang (2024).